 Our Media business operates in many industries that can be affected by customers migrating from conventional to digital media, which is driving shifts in the quality and accessibility of data and mobile alternatives to conventional media.
 We have been shifting our focus towards the digital market.
 Increasing competition for advertising revenue from digital platforms, such as search engines, social networks, and digital content alternatives, has resulted in advertising dollars migrating from conventional television broadcasters to digital platforms.
-The impact is greater on conventional over-the-air broadcast networks, such as City and OMNI, which do not have a second revenue stream from subscription revenue.
+The impact is greater on conventional over-the-air broadcast networks, such as Citytv and OMNI, which do not have a second revenue stream from subscription revenue.
 Our Media results could be adversely affected if we are unsuccessful in shifting advertising dollars from conventional to digital platforms.

-OUR MARKET POSITION IN RADIO, TELEVISION, OR MAGAZINE READERSHIP
+OUR MARKET POSITION IN RADIO AND TELEVISION

 Advertising dollars typically migrate to media properties that are leaders in their respective markets and categories, particularly when advertising budgets are tight.
-Our radio, television, and magazine properties may not continue performing how they currently perform.
-Advertisers base a substantial part of their purchasing decisions on ratings and readership data generated by industry associations and agencies.
-If our radio and television ratings or magazine readership levels decrease substantially, our advertising sales volumes and the rates that we charge advertisers could be adversely affected.
+Our radio and television properties may not continue performing how they currently perform.
+Advertisers base a substantial part of their purchasing decisions on ratings data generated by industry associations and agencies.
+If our radio and television ratings decrease substantially, our advertising sales volumes and the rates that we charge advertisers could be adversely affected.